MakerXStudio/algorand-sandbox-dev/README.md

       POSTGRES_DB: indexer_db
 ```

-Then run `docker compose up` in the directory of your compose file will pull the pre-built images down from DockerHub.
+Then run `docker compose up` in the directory of your compose file.
+This will pull the pre-built images down from DockerHub.

 Currently, the only tags being pushed are `latest`, which are manually triggered builds based on the latest stable
 releases of both [go-algorand](https://github.com/algorand/go-algorand/) and [indexer](https://github.com/algorand/indexer).